 Here are some zone 8 plants for full sun and heat (specifically shrubs and flowers) that you can enjoy in your garden:

 Oleander.
-Oleander is a flowering shrub that thrives in full sun and grows up to ten feet (3 meters) tall and wide.
+Oleander is a flowering shrub that thrives in full sun and grows up to 10 feet (3 m.) tall and wide.
 It also resists drought.
 The flowers are large and range from white to red to pink.
 This plant is highly toxic, so it may not be suitable for kids or pets.

 Crape myrtle.
 This is another popular, sun-loving shrub or small tree that produces showy flowers.
 Crepe myrtle comes in a variety of sizes, from miniature to full size.